MatthewDavidGoodman/opening-trading-boost/README.md

 ## Core Takeaway

 A short, selective opening warmup layer performed better than longer-window, all-day reuse, and pair-trade variants on this sample.

-The warmup layer is meant to be a flexible add-on for team trading research: rank hype names near the open, avoid weak opening conditions, and decide which symbols deserve strategy activation.
+The warmup layer is meant to be a flexible add-on for team trading strategies.